 The requirement to adopt and implement RACT requirements is Federally mandated.
-All businesses, whether or not meeting the designation of small business, that are major NOx emitting or major VOC emitting facilities, or both, will be required to control emissions to meet the presumptive levels established in this proposed rulemaking.
-This proposed rulemaking incorporates flexibility to achieve the proposed presumptive RACT limits and requirements.
-By establishing consistent RACT standards for all facilities that are major NOx emitting or major VOC emitting facilities, or both, and by providing flexibility in compliance through emissions averaging and case-specific options, the owners and operators of affected facilities will be able to achieve compliance in the most cost-effective manner.
-These options provide all owners or operators, whether small business or not, increased flexibility to meet Federally mandated RACT requirements in the most cost-effective manner.
+All affected owners and operators, whether or not they meet the designation of small business, that are major NO_X emitting or major VOC emitting facilities, or both, will be required to control emissions to meet the presumptive levels established in this final-form rulemaking.
+This final-form rulemaking incorporates flexibilities to achieve the final-form presumptive RACT limits and requirements.
+By establishing consistent RACT standards for the affected owners and operators of major NO_X emitting or major VOC emitting facilities, or both, and by providing flexibilities in compliance through emissions averaging and case-specific options, the owners and operators of affected facilities will be able to achieve compliance in the most cost-effective manner.
+These options provide all affected owners or operators, whether small business or not, increased flexibility to meet Federally mandated RACT requirements in the most cost-effective manner.

-Many owners or operators of major NOx emitting or major VOC emitting facilities, or both, will not require additional control measures to comply with the proposed RACT requirements.
-The effects on any small business should be very limited and are minimized through these alternative compliance provisions including emissions averaging and case-specific options to demonstrate compliance with the proposed RACT requirements.
+Many affected owners or operators of a major NOx emitting facility, major VOC emitting facility, or both, will not require additional control measures to comply with the final-form RACT requirements.
+Eligible owners and operators will benefit from the administratively efficient and less resource intensive process in final-form § 129.114(i) for submitting analyses demonstrating that RACT II controls remain RACT for the 2015 standard.
+These owners and operators will not have to pay an application fee for submittal of these analyses or costs for newspaper notices associated with public participation requirements.
+The impacts on any small business-sized owner or operator should be very limited and are minimized through the availability of these alternative compliance provisions, including emissions averaging and case-specific options, to demonstrate compliance with the final-form RACT requirements.